 Serotonin syndrome in dogs

-All of the side effects we discussed up to this point are fairly mild and should not be life-threatening.
+All of the common side effects we discussed up to this point are fairly mild and should not be life-threatening.
 However, when trazodone is combined with other anxiety medications like fluoxetine, sertraline, or selegiline for dogs, there is an increased risk of developing a disorder called serotonin syndrome.
 This dangerous disorder occurs when there are excessive amounts of circulating serotonin.

 Besides the symptoms mentioned above, other signs of serotonin syndrome in dogs can include: